The Department of Environment, Land, Water and Planning (DELWP) and the Department of Jobs, Precincts and Regions (DJPR)

 The vibe of the place

-Your experiences will vary depending on where you’re posted and what role you’re undertaking but you’ll enjoy the satisfaction that comes from playing an important role in making a Victoria apleasant and prosperous place to live.
-Both the DELWP and DEDJTR are great places to start your career if you value work-life balance and inclusivity.
+Your experiences will vary depending on where you’re posted and what role you’re undertaking but you’ll enjoy the satisfaction that comes from playing an important role in making a Victoria a pleasant and prosperous place to live.
+Both DELWP and DJPR are great places to start your career if you value work-life balance and inclusivity.

 From the Employer:

-"The two Victorian Government Departments in this Science Graduate partnership are the Department of Environment, Land, Water and Planning (DELWP) and the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+"The two Victorian Government Departments in this Science Graduate partnership are the Department of Environment, Land, Water and Planning (DELWP) and the Department of Jobs, Precincts and Regions (DJPR).

 At DELWP, we believe the way we work and behave with each other, our stakeholders, ministers and the community is as important as the outcomes we achieve for the Victorian community.
 Together, we have developed an agreed set of behaviours to bring our values of Service Excellence, Teamwork, Ownership, and Wellbeing and Safety to life.
 By living these values, we create a high performing, positive culture that makes DELWP a great place to work.